LucasCordova/pacman/README.md

 # CS 276 · Pac-Man, One Build at a Time

-The live-coding companion for **Lecture W1R1: Building Pac-Man**.
+The companion repo for **Lecture W1R1: Building Pac-Man**.
 Each branch is a checkpoint from class; `main` is the finished state.

 | Branch | What works | GDScript you meet there |